-Remote work during coronavirus outbreak puts millions more on Microsoft Teams, Slack
+Remote work during coronavirus outbreak puts millions more on Microsoft Teams

 One feature can automatically replace the background during a video chat, for example cropping out a messy home bedroom and replacing it with a picture of a tidy commercial office.
 Another feature can filter out background sounds during a conference call, such as the crinkling of a plastic potato chip bag.

-Reporting by Stephen Nellis in San Francisco; Editing by Leslie Adler, David Gregorio and Daniel Wallis
+Reporting by Stephen Nellis in San Francisco; Editing by Leslie Adler and David Gregorio